Rebuilding the R-390A Receivers

 IF Cans without the Alignment Hole - Early production IF modules will have shields over the IF transformers that don't have a hole for alignment.
 This was to assure that the receiver's IF alignment wasn't tampered with in the field.
 When the receiver went back for repair or alignment the technicians had a set of covers with holes that were installed for the alignment and when the alignment was finished then the "non-hole" originals were re-installed.
 If you can't locate an extra set of IF cans then it will be necessary to drill an access hole for alignment.
 All later IF shields had the hole anyway and many early ones are found nowadays with the hole already drilled since the TM directs the technician to drill a hole for alignment purposes.

-Slug Adjustments - One caution on adjusting the slugs for the RF alignment.
-First set the Veeder-Root counter to the specified frequency.
+Slug and Trimmer Adjustments - One caution on adjusting the slugs and trimmers for the RF alignment.
+First set the Veeder-Root counter on the R-390A to the specified frequency.
 Then set the RF Signal Generator to its specified frequency.
 You'll notice that by "rocking" the Signal Generator frequency that there is a "peak" output on the Diode Load that is very slightly different from the Veeder-Root counter setting.
-Be sure to use the "peak" frequency for the Signal Generator frequency setting.
-The slug adjustments don't set the receiver's frequency accuracy.
-That's a function of the PTO and the Crystal Oscillator.
-Always set for the "peak" response by "rocking" the RF Signal Generator and then adjust that band's slugs for maximum output on the Diode Load.
+Be sure to use the "peak" Diode Load voltage set by the Signal Generator frequency adjustment.
+Once you've set the signal generator to have the peak Diode Load voltage, then adjust the proper slugs or trimmers for further maximizing of the Diode Load voltage.
+Remember, the slug adjustments don't affect the receiver's frequency readout accuracy.
+That's a function of the PTO accuracy and the Crystal Oscillator.
+Always set for the "peak" response by "rocking" the RF Signal Generator and then adjust that band's slugs and trimmers for maximum output on the Diode Load.

 |What to do